tipazzz/EducationContent/computing/unit-3/lesson-3.md

 ## Step 6
 Add another ``||Math:pick random [0] to [10]||`` to replace the number oval of the ``||Agent:agent move [forward]||``.
 Change the second number of the ``||Math:pick random [0] to [10]||`` to **20**.

-When this line of code is activated, your Agent will move forward to a random block between its current position and 20 blocks ahead.
+When this line of code is added, your Agent will move forward to a random block between its current position and 20 blocks ahead.

 #### ~ tutorialhint
 ``` blocks